 Regular admission may be granted to a degree-seeking student who meets all of the University and program-specific admission requirements.
 Meeting stated minimum admission requirements does not constitute automatic admission to a graduate program at Sam Houston State University.
 Any inquiries regarding program-specific admission requirements should be directed to the graduate adviser (access advisers at http://www.shsu.edu/academics/degrees.html) or the dean of the appropriate college in which the program is housed.
 Regular admission, pending degree conferral, may be granted to a degree-seeking student who has not yet graduated with their baccalaureate degree.
 This will allow an admission decision to be made and the student to enroll in classes pending receipt of successful degree conferral.
 The official transcript of the baccalaureate degree-granting institution showing the date of the degree conferral must be submitted prior to the registration deadline of the semester enrolled.

 Conditional admission may be granted, at the discretion of the appropriate academic dean, to a degree-seeking student who has not yet submitted ALL of the required admission materials to allow an admission decision to be made but is being allowed to enroll in classes pending receipt of the missing material(s).
 Conditional admission is valid for ONE SEMESTER ONLY.
 A subsequent admission decision will be made upon receipt of the missing admission material.
 Conditional admission does NOT guarantee regular admission upon receipt of the missing material, regardless of the student’s performance in classes taken during the one semester of conditional admission.
 Some programs do not grant conditional admission.
 At the discretion of the appropriate academic dean, a conditionally admitted student may be limited to fewer than the normal maximum semester load of 12 graduate credit hours.
-International students do not qualify for conditional admission, with the exception of international students transferring directly from U.S. institutions.
+International students may not qualify for conditional admission, with the exception of international students transferring directly from U.S. institutions.
 For more information, refer to Additional Visa Type Considerations.
 Conditional admission does not qualify for federal financial aid.